fbpx

 What is BUSH SCHOOL

 Our Bush School is currently run alongside parents.
 This means that parents come with their child for the whole session.
 THIS IS NOT A DROP OFF SESSION.
-Most whanau that are attend are homeschool families or families who are starting school later.
+Most whanau that attend are homeschool families or families who are starting school later.
 We also have families who are taking their children out of school for a day a week to come and attend Bush School.
 We really appreciate how special this time is for families.
 It’s so nice to be present with your children and enjoy the magic of childhood in nature!

 One of the reasons that this is not a drop off session is because these sessions are not funded by the government so it is a user pays group.
-This means that if parents were to drop their children off then they would be payer a much higher price per session.
+This means that if parents were to drop their children off then they would be paying a much higher price per session.
 While that suits some families, I want these sessions to be more affordable.

 WHY IS IT SO BENEFICIAL?

 Research shows us there are many benefits to connecting our tamariki with nature.
 It can support multiple developmental domains including intellectual, emotional, social, spiritual and physical.
 It develops problem solving abilities, self belief, it enhances cognitive skills and improves academic performance.
 It also increases physical activity, can improve nutrition, eyesight, social relations, self-discipline and reduce stress.
 Daily contact with nature can show many positive impacts.
+In addition, human beings were designed to play and be connected to nature, it is innate and this need is often not honored in a school environment.

 Little kiwis philosophy & VALUES